94Uv20904/Group-18-Capstone-Project/README.md

 **Run the Module** <br/>
 Depending on your device configurations, running the program directly in your IDE may give you errors saying that you do not have the correct libraries installed.
 To avoid this error:
 1. Open Terminal/Command Prompt/Powershell.
 2. Ensure Ollama is running.
-It it is not, use the command `ollama serve` to start it.
+It is not, use the command `ollama serve` to start it.
 3. Open a new Terminal/Command Prompt/Powershell window.
 4. Navigate to the location of the module.
    - You can use a change directory or `cd` command for this.